 When You’re Traveling for a Night or Two

 Spending some time away from home can be a nice break from the monotony of your daily routine—make sure you don’t leave the important routines, like your dental care, behind!

 - Bring an overnight dental kit, which can be found at most pharmacies, with smaller portions to keep your

 - If you forget your toothbrush, toothpaste, or any other part of your dental kit, check with the front desk at your hotel.
 Often, the hotel will carry a backup supply of overnight essentials for those who forget theirs.

 - Don’t sweat the small stuff: Sure, keeping your dental hygiene seamless while you travel is ideal, but if you’re only gone for a night, forgetting your mouthwash isn’t the end of the world.

 When You’re Abroad or Away for More than a Few Nights

 Traveling for a long period of time, especially if you’re going overseas, can be tricky when it comes to dental hygiene.
-In some cases, it may be more reasonable to simply buy new dental tools once you arrive at your destination rather than bringing things like mouthwash onto a plane.
+In some cases, it may be more reasonable to buy new dental tools once you arrive at your destination rather than bringing things like mouthwash onto a plane.
 If you’re traveling, make sure you talk with your dentist before you leave.
-He or she may want to schedule a preventative appointment, especially if you have a history of dental problems.
-You can also ask your dentist for a recommendation of a trusted dental clinic near where you’ll be staying, in case you or a family member encounter a dental emergency.
+They may want to schedule a preventative appointment, especially if you have a history of dental problems.
+You can also ask your dentist for a recommendation of a trusted dental clinic near where you’ll be staying in case you or a family member encounter a dental emergency.
 With these practices, you can be sure in your dental hygiene and safety, even when you’re miles away from home.